FBO stands for “Fixed-base operator.”

 FBO operators perform services like providing a place to park aircraft and arranging repairs for aircraft.

 Smaller airports sometimes have government-run FBOs, while larger airports hire private companies.

 Without FBOs, most airports would not meet safety and maintenance regulations.

-How Does an FBO Work?
+How an FBO Works

 An FBO company offers its services to an airport.

 If the airport accepts, the aircraft will provide the FBO with a lease agreement.